freenas/freenas-docs/userguide/storage.rst

   extended by adding another mirror of two drives, and repeating three more times until all ten drives have been added.

-* to extend a RAIDZ1, add three additional drives.
+* to extend a three-drive RAIDZ1, add another three drives.
 The resulting pool is a stripe of two RAIDZ1 vdevs, similar to RAID 50 on a hardware controller.